U.S. job growth cools, unemployment rate rises

 The same report showed income grew 0.4 percent.

-"We are looking for stronger earnings gains as slack in the labour market dissipates," said Scott Anderson, chief economist at Bank of the West in San Francisco.
+"We are looking for stronger earnings gains as slack in the labor market dissipates," said Scott Anderson, chief economist at Bank of the West in San Francisco.

 The cooling in hiring did little to change expectations for strong economic growth in the third quarter.
 The Institute for Supply Management reported that factory activity rose to its highest level in more than three years in July, buttressing those expectations.